Vasudev2007/UGP-1-Scoliosis-Project/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)
 ![Status](https://img.shields.io/badge/status-active-success.svg)

 Welcome to the **Scoliosis Project** repository.
-This project aims to provide a robust, non-invasive, deep learning and computer vision assisted screening and diagnosis pipeline for Scoliosis using 3D point cloud and mesh processing.
+This project aims to provide a robust, non-invasive, deep learning, and computer vision-assisted screening and diagnosis pipeline for Scoliosis using 3D point cloud and mesh processing.

 By leveraging a combination of Video-to-3D models (like VGGT) and specialized geometric processing (Meshlab algorithms, Point Cloud denoising, and alignment), this pipeline can extract critical metrics such as the **Hump Angle** and **Spine AIX** from bareback video inputs.